 If your company can afford ergonomic equipment such as a Standing Desk or a chair with proper lumbar support, go for it.
 If not, but you can afford one, prioritize your health.
 Ergonomic furniture not only aligns your posture but also makes you aware of your posture so you can take note of any discomfort or strain.

 5. Eat away from your desk

 It’s common to eat at your desk, especially if you have so much to do.
 However, your lunch hour may be another opportunity to keep your mind off work, calm your nerves and relax your whole body while focusing on eating.
-This may positively impact your food choices, thus helping you make better choices to help improve your health.
+This may positively impact your health in various ways, including:

 6. Stay hydrated

 Your body is 60-70 percent water, which means every cell in your body needs water to function correctly.
 Your joints also need water to stay lubricated.
 This prevents your bones from rubbing against each other.
 However, sitting for too long and drinking a minimal amount of water can increase pressure within the joints, causing pain and muscle stiffness.

 In addition to the other tips, if you are sitting all day long, ensure you are hydrated to keep your joints and every other part healthy.
 See Benefits Of Drinking Water.

 A sedentary lifestyle is a significant risk factor for lifestyle diseases on its own.
 Including a poor diet increases the risk even further.
 So ensure you are eating whole or minimally processed foods and eliminating processed ones, especially refined carbs, including table sugar, white flour, white bread, soft drinks, fruit juices, and sodas.
 Top 10 Plant-Based Anti-Inflammatory Superfoods To Consume.